soichih/progress/README.md

 I need to purge old progress records so that it won't clobber redis

 Should I use Server-Sent-Event - instead of socket.io? socket.io might be a bit overkill.. but supported on more browsers?
 Problem is..
 I need to pass jwt via the URL parameter since EventSource doesn't seems to allow me to set header. (inspiration for server side code is at http://html5doctor.com/server-sent-events/)

+* Show aggregate progress bar of all child steps on parent
+* Add link to sub-level progress if child has more than 4 level
+* deploy to core-test1/test2

+* peformance issue when there are a lot of child nodes